GHDDI-AILab/Targeting2019-nCoV/docs/computational.md

 ### A. Ligand based AI model

 We have tried different training sets containing different organisms and their targets to build target specific or phenotype based classification AI models using GHDDI developed GHDDI_HAG-net.
-We only selected models AUC>0.8 for as qualified model for further prediction.
+We only selected models AUC>0.8 as qualified model for further prediction.
 Targets including RDRP, Helicase, 3C-like protease of 2019nCoV showing relatively higher cross-species conservation are prioritized in this effort.
 We use these models to predict different bioactivity of approved or investigational stage drugs molecules (~12K) in GHDDI stock  as part of the repurposing effort.

 #### 1. Heterogeneous antiviral AI model
 Training Data: Using heterogeneous records of antiviral bioactivity data including target based and phenotype based records from various species and in vitro assays, a total of 76247 data points with 37332 active and 38915 inactive molecules (IC50 <=100nM as active).